sraghavendran/sraghavendran.github.io/_seminars/twistedholography.md

 collection: seminars
 ---

 During Fall 2021, [Dylan Butson](http://www.math.toronto.edu/dbutson/), [Brian Williams](https://sites.google.com/view/brianrwilliams/home?authuser=0), and I are running a learning seminar on the work of Kevin Costello and collaborators on twisted string theory, twisted holography, and relations to koszul duality.
 The seminar takes place online on **Mondays from 10:00-12:00 EST** unless otherwise stated.
 Those interested in participating should feel free to contact one of the organizers for a zoom link.
+Notes from talks are available [here](https://sraghavendran.github.io/files/holography_notes.pdf), and will be updated as the seminar progresses.
+Any mistakes are mine; let me know if you find any.

-## Schedule
+## Schedule:
 <table rules=none>
   <tr>
     <th> Date </th>